piotrbach/piotrbach/README.md

 ### Hi!
 I'm Piotr.  👋

-I'm a .NET Architect and Umbraco Expert, holding dual degrees in Computer Science (M.Sc.) and Mathematics (M.S.).
+I work as an Umbraco Expert and Architect, holding dual degrees in Computer Science (M.Sc.) and Mathematics (M.S.).

 I've been involved in commercial programming since 2008, which gives me over a decade of experience in this field.